top of page

 12) Notify cemetery or crematory as to time of your arrival.

 If the cemetery requires you buy a graveliner (same as a vault, just cheaper) you can buy one directly from a vault/monument company.
 Beesley Monument Company in Provo, UT is glad to serve family acting as their own Dispositioner, and will give you the same wholesale price they give the funeral homes.
 Beesley only charges mileage if delivery is outside of 50 miles.
-(It comes with the lowering device and other graveside accouterments like grass, chairs and awning.
+(Vault or Grave liner comes with the lowering device and other graveside accouterments like grass, chairs and awning.
 Ask to make sure).

-12) Plan with clergy or officiant (if you desire their participation) & Secure venues.
+13) Plan with clergy or officiant (if you desire their participation) & Secure venues.

 Even a standard front parlor room is excellent for an open house viewing or visitation:

-• viewing (body is visible) or visitation (body is not visible: closed casket, or body not present)
+• Viewing (body is visible) or visitation (body is not visible: closed casket, or body not present)

-• funeral (body is present) or memorial (body is not present)
+• Funeral (body is present) or memorial (body is not present)

-• Final disposition (burial, cremation, aquamation or Natural organic reduction):
+• Final disposition (burial, cremation, aquamation)

-13) Acquire a Veterans’ Flag if the deceased received DD214 discharge papers.
+14) Acquire a Veterans’ Flag if the deceased received DD214 discharge papers.

 To get a flag fill out form 27-2008 at: https://www.va.gov/burials-memorials/memorial-items/burial-flags/